-Hazard Communication and GHS
+Hazard Communication and GHS, IASP USA

 OSHA revised it's Hazard Communication Standard (HCS) to align with the United Nations’ Globally Harmonized System of Classification and Labeling of Chemicals (GHS) and published it in the Federal Register in March 2012 (77 FR 17574).
 In this course, participants learn why the new standard[ GHS] is important and what are the changes.

-Upon the completion of the course, participant will be able to:
+Upon completion of the course, participants will be able to:

 Understand OSHA’s hazard communication standard, 29 CFR 1910.1200.